-Deer Resistant Perennials Plants that Deer Usually don't Eat
+Deer Resistant Perennials, Plants that Deer Usually don’t Eat

-It is a natural desire to protect the perennials you take care of with so much affection, and it can be so disappointing to find your plant damaged by insects or eaten by much bigger visitors of your garden such as deer!
+it can be so disappointing to find your plant damaged by insects or eaten by much bigger visitors of your garden such as deer!

 Ajuga is a great deer resistant plant for a ground cover.
 It comes in a great number of varieties and has colourful foliage which looks great in combination of different shades.
 This plant spreads very easily and requires almost no maintenance.